 I think it’s more exciting and would much prefer watching a game of Curling than one of these Olympic events where the winner is determined by 1/100th’s of a second.

 At least with Curling you can actually see the victory take place in the competition, you can follow the score, rather than wait for the slo-mo videotape replay of the finish, compare stopwatch times or wait for a bunch of judges to score who the winner is.
 Yawn!
 The win and loss is right on display with Curling!

-If they’re lucky they’ll have a shot of someone hitting their broom in frustration to add an emotional flourish to it.
+If they’re lucky they’ll have a shot of someone hitting their broom in frustration to add a real emotional flourish to it.

 Every four years thanks to its Olympic inclusion, Curling gets some exposure to U.S. viewers.
 Along with seeing it listed in Olympic events, players pop up on talk shows, programs will do reports about it, rules will be explained and games are actually aired.

 Near me there’s a Curling club – The Plainfield Curling Club.
 It’s one of the few in the area…maybe even in the state!
 I know it gets a little boost in attention every four years thanks to the Olympics.
 They’re trying to take advantage of it this year with an open house, where they teach you a bit about Curling and you get to try your hand at throwing some rocks.
 Sounds fun.
 Maybe it will be able to attract some new members this year.

 It doesn’t seem like Curling can ever get out of the shadow of being pegged as this novelty sport – in the U.S. I’m talking about.
 Somehow it just doesn’t seem like it will ever make that transition of being fully embraced by Americans.